AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

-this means that when the variable "Survive" is Zero the variable "Sex" is equal to One and vice versa. having a coeffition of 0.54 can be explained as follows: it is possible that yhe person who has survival to the disaster is a woman. in other words, women were more likely to survive than men
+this means that when the variable "Survive" is Zero the variable "Sex" is equal to One and vice versa. having a coeffition of 0.54 can be explained as follows: it is possible that yhe person who has survival to the disaster is a woman.
+<strong>in other words, women were more likely to survive than men</strong>
 </p>